cofoeducistudent/BMMDB_c/README.md

 * **E-mail-**
 Omitted from the site will be the background extended infrastructure that models the business behavior.
 I refer to things such as system admin monitoring and email response eco-system.
 From the front-end perspective, there will be email options, however the forms will remain un-hooked.
 * **Testing-**
-I used chrome tools for testing, as that has prooved satisfactory historically for me.
+I used chrome tools for testing, as that has proved satisfactory historically for me.
 I will test on the main browsers including, Chrome, Firefox, Opera, Navigator etc. in addition I will use the CSS cross platform tool.
 * **Git-** I used for version control
 * **Git-Hub-** I used GitHub Repository to store the build
 * **Heroku-** I used for hosting the site